What are the common causes of problems with importing product images and image galleries?

 For a visual demonstration of these options, you can refer to the following video (Important):

-Step 1: Go to the Import Product Options, disable the Import Images option, and enable the Disable background processing option.
+Step 1: Go to the Import Product Options, disable the Import Images option.

 Failed images section